-The front seats are equipped with electrically-heated backrests and seat cushions.
-The switches engage the heating which then is thermostatically controlled.
-It switches on automatically when the temperature drops below 60°F (15°C) and switches off at approx. 95°F (35°C).
+Heating on front seats equipped with electrically-heated backrests and seat cushions is activated by switches on the parking brake console.
+The heating is thermostatically controlled and switches on at 60° F (15°C) and off at approx. 95° F (35°C).